Addisu87/Blog-App/README.md

 - Major languages -- Ruby
 - Frameworks -- Ruby on Rails
-- Technologies used -- SQL
+- Technologies used -- PostgreSQL

 ## Live Demo (if available)